Mohamedou Ould Slahi: 1999–2002

 Slahi moved to Montreal, Quebec, Canada, in November 1999 because German immigration authorities would not extend his visa for residence in Germany.
 Since he was a hafiz, he was invited by the imam of a large mosque to lead Ramadan prayers.
-Ahmed Ressam, who was caught with explosives crossing the Canada–US border in December 1999 as part of the 2000 millennium attack plot, had attended the same mosque.
+Ahmed Ressam, who was caught with explosives crossing the Canada–U.S. border in December 1999 as part of the 2000 millennium attack plot, had attended the same mosque.
 Since Slahi was known to U.S. intelligence through contact with his cousin Mahfouz Ould al-Walid, he was suspected by them of activating Ressam.

 The Canadian Security Intelligence Service (CSIS) put Slahi under surveillance for several weeks but did not find any grounds to arrest him.
 According to a classified report of German intelligence, "there is not only no evidence of any involvement by Ould Slahi in the planning and preparation of the attacks, but also no indication that Ressam and Slahi knew each other."
-Slahi left Canada on January 21, 2000, to return to Mauritania.

-During his trip home, Slahi was arrested in Senegal at the request of United States authorities and questioned about the millennium plot.
+Frustrated by Canada's refusal to arrest him, the CIA worked with Mauritanian intelligence to lure Slahi back by forcing his mother to call him under the false premise that Canada was going to arrest him and he had to return to Mauritania to be protected.
+Slahi left Canada on January 21, 2000, where he was arrested in Senegal at the request of United States authorities and questioned about the millennium plot.
 He was transferred to Mauritania to be interrogated by local authorities and United States FBI agents.
 After three weeks in custody, during which Slahi was accused of being involved in the millennium plot, he was released.

 Slahi worked at various companies in Mauritania as an electrical engineer starting in May 2000.
 After the September 11 attacks, the U.S. renewed scrutiny of everyone suspected of having ties to al Qaeda.
 On September 29, he was again detained by the Mauritanian authorities for questioning.
 He cooperated with the authorities several more times and then for the last time starting on November 20, 2001.
 Slahi was interrogated by both Mauritanian officials and the FBI for seven days.

 Then the CIA transported him to Jordan using extraordinary rendition.
 The CIA supervised his interrogation at a Jordanian prison for eight months.
 Slahi claims he was tortured and forced to confess to involvement with the millennium plot.
 On July 19, 2002, the CIA transported Slahi to Bagram, Afghanistan, where he was transferred to military custody and held at the detention facility.
 The US military flew Slahi to Guantanamo Bay detention camp on August 4, 2002.